mjkrooz/cse312-project/README.md

 https://tobedetermined.blog

+##Part 3 AO3: Random Joke Generator
+The app now has a new "random joke" generator feature.
+All users are now able to navigate to random joke generator page where they can fetch as many jokes as they'd like by clicking the "Fetch Joke" button.
+Whenever the user clicks on the "Fetch Joke" button an API call is made via axios to an external API which returns a random joke.
+This feature utilizes the free API: https://icanhazdadjoke.com/api#google_vignette.

+Testing Procedures:
+1. Navigate to the deployed apps homepage via: https://tobedetermined.blog/
+2. Click on the "Random Dad Jokes" button at the bottom of the page.
+3. Confirm that the page initially has no jokes.
+4. Click on the "Fetch Joke" button.
+Confirm that a random joke gets rendered on the page.
+5. Check the networks tab to verify that clicking the Fetch Joke button makes a HTTP GET request to "https://icanhazdadjoke.com/".
+6. Click on the "Fetch Joke" button several times.
+Confirm that a new joke is rendered each time the button is pressed.

 ## Part 3 AO1: Scheduled Posts

 When logged in, navigate to the "Create Post" form, which will include a "Schedule Post" input.
 Use this optional input to schedule a post to release at a particular date and time.